 of graduates employed or enrolled in grad school within one year of graduation

-As a Biological Sciences major, you have the option to concentrate in either Cellular and Molecular Biology or Ecology and Evolutionary Biology.
+As a Biological Sciences major, you have the option, but are not required, to concentrate in either Cellular and Molecular Biology or Ecology and Evolutionary Biology.

 - Medicinal Plant Biology